Rogue cow on I-70 apprehended near St. Clairsville Mall

 When all is said and done, the scene was cleared a little after 3:40 in the afternoon.

-Officer Clark says he’s been trained to respond to a lot but this is his first time capturing a cow on a highway.
+Officer Clark says he’s been trained to respond to a lot but this is his first time capturing a cow on an interstate.

 We’ll keep you updated.